Tommiri/myGrep/README.md

 ./myGrep keyword filename
 ```

-The program will search for the keyword from the given file.
+The program will search for the keyword from the given file and display the lines the keyword was found on.

 <br>